The Windmill Turns Both Ways

 And what does he plan to do with that?
 Zetsu wondered.

 Nagato was absorbing chakra from the plant.
 His silver hair turned blood-red, and Kabuto grinned to himself again.
 He stuck his hand under the water and shot a stream of snakes down toward the mob.
-The Zetsu clones didn't react, not even when the snakes wrapped themselves around a single one and tore it away from its brothers.
-It was dragged up to the surface and smuggled into Kabuto's volumous cloak by the time Nagato came walking back to his side.
+The Zetsu clones didn't react, not even when the snakes wrapped themselves around a single one and tore it away from its bretheren.
+It was dragged up to the surface and smuggled into Kabuto's voluminous cloak by the time Nagato came walking back to his side.

 At the time, he didn't question why.
-The idea was just so intoxicating to him.
-Why should he limit himself to stealing the fixed powers of shinobi that were dead and gone, if it were possible to take living ones—still malleable, still changing—and take them from a younger age while their potential was still being realized?
-All it required was the summoning formula, the right power, and a living sacrifice.
+The idea was just too intoxicating to him.
+Why should he limit himself to stealing the fixed powers of shinobi that were dead and gone, if it were possible to take living ones—still malleable, still changing?
+To take them from a younger age, while their potential was still being realized?
+All it required was the summoning formula, the right power, and a compatible vessel.

 And he'd chosen the perfect medium for the summoning.
 A Zetsu clone was a body with amazing powers of adaptability; one that would maintain its underlying properties even after superimposing another will upon it.
 It had the capacity to imitate living tissue almost flawlessly, yet it wasn't bound by the same rules.
-Its true value lay in the realm of experimentation.

 Kabuto scanned over his work with satisfaction.
-The Zetsu clone was laid out on the stone floor of one of Orochimaru's old hideouts—the same place Kabuto had discovered the jutsu in the first place.
-At its feet was an unrolled scroll, on which he had exactly copied the summoning formula.
-He didn't understand every nuance of the formula, but he didn't need to in order to copy it down and use it.
+The stolen Zetsu clone was laid out on the stone floor of one of Orochimaru's old hideouts.
+The hand-bound notebook was open on its chest—the summoning formula, meticulously redrawn onto a new spread of pages.
+Kabuto didn't understand every nuance of the formula, but he didn't need to in order to copy it down and use it.
 There was no danger to himself, after all.

 "Oi, Naruto.
 Can you make a delivery for me, since you're done with that?"